 The crater is around 20km wide and is one of the largest calderas in the world.
 The wildlife viewing here is second to none and you’ll find lion, elephant, zebra and rhino among many other species as well as excellent birdlife throughout, including hundreds of flamingos.
-There’s a permanent source of water of the crater floor making it a magnet for all types of wildlife.
+There’s a permanent source of water at the crater floor making it a magnet for all types of wildlife.

 The Selous Game Reserve

-Vast, wild, rugged and very breathtaking, the Selous lies in the south of Tanzania and accounts for around 5% of the mainland making it Africa’s largest reserve.
+Vast, wild, rugged and breathtaking, the Selous lies in the south of Tanzania and accounts for around 5% of the mainland making it Africa’s largest reserve.
 It is home to lion, buffalo, elephant, hippo, wild dog and rhino.
 Less visited than some of Tanzania’s other national parks, a safari here is a real adventure.
 The impressive scenery, abundant wildlife and remote nature of the camps make for an unforgettable Tanzania experience.